1 Introduction

 Australia and New Zealand

 As with the rest of the world, ESG is becoming increasingly important in Australia and New Zealand.
 In 2022, in Australia, there was over $1.3 trillion in sustainable assets under management (AUM), or 36% of the fund market.[7]
 Compared to 2019, where Responsible Investment AUM was approximately $980m.
 Similarly, in New Zealand ESG AUM was $183 billion in 2022.[8]
 This represented over 52% of New Zealand’s total funds under management.
-Sustainable bonds markets are small in these two countries.
+Sustainable bonds markets are small, but growing, in these two countries.

 Size of the Responsible Investment Market in Australia and New Zealand: 2018 to 2022